mattmc3/omz-plus/README.md

 To update, run `omz_plus_update`, which will get the latest version of all plugins (unless pinned).

-Run `omz_plus_reset` if you have any issues to remove any cloned repos and symlinks and return your config back to its pre-_OMZ Plus!_ state.
+Run `omz_plus_reset` if you have any issues.
+This will remove any cloned repos and symlinks, returning your config back to its pre-_OMZ Plus!_ state.

-To uninstall completely, run `omz_plus_reset`, then `rm -rf /path/to/omz-plus` to remove it, then remove the _OMZ Plus!_ portion of your .zshrc config.
+To uninstall completely, run `omz_plus_reset`, then `rm -rf /path/to/omz-plus` to remove _OMZ Plus!_, and then remove the _OMZ Plus!_ block in your .zshrc config.

 ## Details